Automattic/vip-go-ci/README.md

 #### Options `phpcs-sniffs-exclude` and `phpcs-sniffs-include`

-These are array parameters and if it is specified in the options file, the items specified will be appended to the options specified on the command line.
-To configure this option, one can specify something like this in the repository options file:
+These are array parameters and if specified in the options file, the items specified will be appended to the options specified on the command line.
+To configure the `phpcs-sniffs-exclude` option, one can specify something like this in the repository options file:

 > {"phpcs-sniffs-exclude":["WordPressVIPMinimum.JS.InnerHTML", "WordPress.WP.CronInterval"]}

-The `phpcs-sniffs-include` option is also available, and it is configured in the same way as the `phpcs-sniffs-exclude` option.
+The `phpcs-sniffs-include` is configured in the same way as the `phpcs-sniffs-exclude` option.
 Note that it works differently behind the scenes, as it will write out a new PHPCS standard on run-time, containing the sniffs to be included as well as the original PHPCS standard, and will then use this standard from then on.
 The `phpcs-sniffs-include` option is used in this way:

 > {"phpcs-sniffs-include":["WordPress.DB.DirectDatabaseQuery"]}